 Furthermore, the CDE plan (D6.1) details how to reach these end-users.

 At last, we will collaborate with the sister project ToNoWaste and JRC to discuss possible joint communications for similar end-users.
-The resulting approach, if necessary, will be described in an update of the DMP.
+There was a meeting on Wednesday 14th December 2022 and Wednesday 25th January 2023 between CHORIZO and ToNoWaste.